ewagner14-cscc/welcome-students/git_help/README.md

 ![find the terminal program](./static/cscc_term.png)

-First we need to create an .ssh directory in home directory and give it the correct permissions.
-Run the command: ```mkdir ~/.ssh && chmod 700 ~/.ssh```

-Next, we setup our git username and email global settings.
+Let's setup our git username and email global settings.
 Run these commands in the CSCC VM, replacing with your name and CSCC email:

 ```bash
 git config --global user.name "Your Name"